‘Meet Greg' - Full Chapter 2 Advanced Reader Copy

 Steph didn’t stop, she just waved back at him, “Sorry, I’m late for my next appointment… thanks for stopping in.”
 When she reached the door, she looked back at the café counter and waved to a worried-looking Tom, “See ya!”

 Tom waved back, not entirely sure why she was so anxious to get going, “See ya!”
 Steph was already out the door, though.
-He glanced over to where she’d been sitting and noticed Greg was still at the confessional table, busy dialing his phone for what would be another very important phone call, Tom was sure.
+He glanced over to where she’d been sitting and noticed Greg was still standing at the confessional table, busy dialing his phone for what would be another very important phone call, Tom was sure.
 He snorted, threw the dish towel he’d been drying his hands on over his shoulder, and disappeared behind the kitchen doors.